-As Zimbabwe’s largest producer of ordinary Portland cement, and the only local producer of grade 42.5 cement, PPC is ideally positioned to play a leading role in developing the country’s infrastructure
+As Zimbabwe’s largest producer of ordinary Portland cement, and the only local producer of grade 42.5 cement, PPC Zimbabwe is ideally positioned to play a leading role in developing the country’s infrastructure.

 As Zimbabwe’s largest and oldest cement manufacturer, Pretoria Portland Cement (PPC) continues to remain one step ahead of the increasing competition filtering into the local market.
 With its operational performance buoyed by increased infrastructure projects in Zimbabwe, driven by the government’s concerted focus on addressing the infrastructure gap through foreign direct investment (FDI), PPC is strengthening its production capabilities with the advent of a second manufacturing plant in order to cater for demand.